Phileosopher/commonplace/mgmt-6_morale.md

 - Making effective, dramatic [organizational changes](mgmt-7_changes.md) can restart the experience for them.
 - A pay increase is effective to inspire loyalty again, but typically not as much as a larger organizational change that more directly rewards hard work.

+While you may know this, it is [unethical](morality.md) to fire people simply because their morale is slightly dropping.

+- This demonstrates complete disloyalty for what someone has contributed.
+- It *will* make the rest of the team recognize the latent [narcissism](mind-neurodivergence-clusterb-narcissist.md) of their managers and respond accordingly.

 ### Quitting

 There are plenty of reasons people leave: